Sign In

 Our laboratory studies the genetic mechanisms that determine tumor growth and metastasis.
 In order for tumors to grow and spread throughout the body, cancer cells must acquire various abnormal functions, and this largely occurs through changes in gene activity.
 We are interested in the distinctive traits acquired by cancer cells and in the genes that confer these traits.

 As a healthy cell undergoes mutations and other progressive changes that lead it to multiply and generate a tumor, built-in mechanisms within cells act to prevent this outcome, providing protection from the disease.
 Central among these mechanisms is cellular senescence – a coordinated program activated in damaged or premalignant cells, which prevents them from further proliferation, thereby blocking cancer development.
-It is now recognized that senescent cells that remain viable in tissues can have important and complex effects on a variety of diseases, including on aging.
+It is now recognized that senescent cells that remain viable in tissues can have important effects on a variety of diseases, including on aging.
 Furthermore, in cancer, the presence of these cells can exert a variety of complex effects on the progression of the disease.
-Our research aims to understand the effects of senescence on cell and tissue function as well as on cancer development, and to study how novel drugs that target senescent cells can be utilized.
+Our research aims to understand how cellular senescence influences cell and tissue function as well as on cancer development, and to study how novel drugs that target senescent cells can be utilized.

 As a malignant tumor develops, cells within the tumor are not identical to one another: they assume different traits and identities that are driven by a host of processes.
 Cell heterogeneity and plasticity provide a great advantage to the tumor as it develops, and often determine treatment outcome.
 We are studying how malignant breast cancer cells assume different identities and the influence this has on their ability to grow, metastasize, and respond to drug treatment.